mtrohman/heiswayi.github.io/_posts/2015-09-02-developing-wpf-application-using-mvvm-design-pattern.md

 </Application>
 ```

-But, to start the application, this is the code snippet I used which can be found in the code-behind of the startup file: `App.xaml.cs`.
+But, to start the application, this is the code snippet I use which can be found in the code-behind of the startup file: `App.xaml.cs`.

 ```csharp
 Views.HasherView view = new Views.HasherView();